-- Speed (will be displayed if a Temp/Speed Accessory is attached and the paddlewheel has moved at least once) - Temperature - Triplog (will be displayed if a Temp/Speed Accessory is attached and the paddlewheel has moved at least once) - Voltage - Water Speed (will only be displayed if a Temp/Speed Accessory is attached and the paddlewheel has moved at least once).
+- Speed (will be displayed if a Temp/Speed Accessory is attached and the paddlewheel has moved at least once, or if a GPS Receiver is connected) - Temperature (will display temperature from the temperature probe that is built in to the transducer) - Triplog (will be displayed if a Temp/Speed Accessory is attached and the paddlewheel has moved at least once, or if a GPS Receiver is connected) - Voltage - Aux Temp (will display temperature from an optional-purchase temperature probe or Temp/Speed accessory) - Water Speed (will only be displayed if a Temp/Speed Accessory is attached and the paddlewheel has moved at least once).
+Water Speed is not available with a GPS receiver.